fgerzer/apsis/documentation/tutorials/usage/optimization.rst

 Bayesian Optimization with apsis - Advanced Tutorial
 *********************************

-apsis implements the technique called Bayesian Optimization for optimizing your hyperparameters.
-There are several problems involved with optimizing hyperparameters, why it took up to now for automated methods to become available.
-First, you usually have any assumption on the form and behaviour of the loss function you want to optimize over.
-Second, you are actually running a surrounding optimization loop around some other sort of optimization loop.
-This means that in every iteration your optimization for the hyperparameters usually includes another optimization, which is your acutal algorithm - e.g. a machine learning algorithm - for which you optimize the parameters.
-This makes it necessary to carefully select the next hyperparameter vector to try, since that migh involve to train your machine learning algorithm for a couple of hours or more.

-Hence in Bayesian Optimization a Gaussian Process is trained as a surrogate model to approximate the loss function or whatever measure of your algorithm shall be optimized.
-A central role here is played by the so called acquisition function that is responsible for interpreting the surrogate model and suggest new hyperparameter vectors to sample from your original algorithm.
-This function is maximized and the hyperparameter vector maximizing it will be the next one to be tested.
+apsis implements a technique called Bayesian Optimization for optimizing hyperparameters.

+There are several reasons why hyperparameter optimization is difficult: Your machine learning algorithm usually takes a long time to run, punishing an excessive number of evaluations.
+The fitness landscape usually has a very high dimensionality.
+It is impossible (or very difficult) to compute gradients of the hyperparameters with respect to the final performance.
+And, lastly, there's little to no previous knowledge for a truly novel ML algorithm.

+Bayesian Optimization uses Gaussian processes to optimize hyperparameters.
+Intuitively, a point in the fitness landscape (that is, a certain hyperparameter configuration for your ML algorithm) should tell you something about points which are closeby - you intuitively expect the weather in London to tell you more about the weather in Oxford than the weather in Sidney.
+By leveraging this locality through Gaussian processes, we gain a predicted mean and a predicted variance for each point on our fitness landscape - even those we haven't seen yet.
+In this way, our Gaussian functions as a surrogate function to our real fitness landscape.

+We then try to choose points in a way that both tells us more about our fitness landscape (exploration) and minimizes or maximizes it (exploitation).
+Choosing the correct point is done by maximizing the so-called acquisition function, which uses the mean and variance at each point to compute its score.
+One example computes the expected improvement compared to the current best result.
+This acquisition function is far, far cheaper to evaluate than our machine learning algorithm and usually differentiable.
+We therefore can easily use the usual optimization methods like LBFSG.

 A comprehensive introduction to the field of hyperparameter optimization for machine learning algorithms can be found in

 ..
-[1] James Bergstra, R ́emy Bardenet, Yoshua Bengio, and Balazs Kegl.
+[1] James Bergstra, Rémy Bardenet, Yoshua Bengio, and Balazs Kegl.
 Algorithms for hyper-parameter optimization.
 In NIPS’2011, 2011. `See here for downloading the paper. <http://papers.nips.cc/paper/4443-algorithms-for-hyper-parameter-optimization.pdf>`_

-In there you can also find a very short introduction to Bayesian Optimization.
-For a more clear and in-depth understanding how Bayesian Optimization itself works the following great tutorial is a must reader.
+It also includes a very short introduction to Bayesian Optimization.

+For a more in-depth explanation of Bayesian Optimization, the following tutorial is a must-read:

 ..
 [2] Eric Brochu, Vlad M. Cora, and Nando de Freitas.
 A Tutorial on Bayesian Optimization of Expensive Cost Functions, with Application to Active User Modeling and Hierarchical Reinforcement Learning.
 IEEE Transactions on Reliability, 2010. `See here for downloading the paper. <http://arxiv.org/abs/1012.2599>`_

 Finally the following paper provides a comprehensive introduction in the usage of Bayesian Optimization for hyperparameter optimization.
+It includes some tricks which we use in apsis.

 ..
 [3] Jasper Snoek, Hugo Larochelle, and Ryan P Adams.
 Practical bayesian optimization of machine learning algorithms.
 In NIPS, pages 2960–2968, 2012. `See here for downloading the paper. <http://arxiv.org/pdf/1206.2944.pdf>`_

 This tutorial gives an overview on how to switch around between several possibilities implemented in apsis, including how to switch acquisition functions, kernels or the way acquisition functions are optimized.